 If we go back to the pace graph, we can see how this lower economy of running is equivalent to a gradual drop in pace.
 In fact, in the last kilometer, with the reserve light already on, the drop in this metric is greater.

-We are going to review now the power with the two metrics we have available.
+Let's now review the power with the two metrics we have available.
 Firstly the total power and secondly the "form power".
 The best way to see results is to review both data in a related way.
-But first I am going to try to explain what is this "form power".
+But first I will try to explain what is "form power".

 Form power is the power produced simply by the way you run, ignoring everything else.
 It is the force needed to propel you, but without taking into account the slope or the pace at which you are running.
 It is preferable to have as low a value as possible, and changes over time in this metric will indicate that you are improving your running technique, as you will need less power to propel yourself and therefore do so more economically.